-This section should clearly describe the anticipated overall short-and-long-term benefit of the proposed initiatives described in this RFGA and serve as a summary of the Project Narrative.
+Relative to the Applicant's selected track, this section should clearly describe the anticipated overall short-and-long-term benefit of the proposal(s) described in this RFGA and serve as a summary of the Project Narrative.
 Include any additional information not addressed in previous sections of the Project Narrative that will support the project and spending plans, benefit, and sustainability of the Program.
 Summarize the Project Narrative, as a whole.

-C. ORGANIZATIONAL NARRATIVE - 50 POINTS
+D. ORGANIZATIONAL NARRATIVE - 50 POINTS